 Marigolds’ strong scents act as pest control for common garden pests such as the notorious squash bug!
 In addition, Marigolds attract slugs and spider mites, turning themselves into trap crops to keep these pests away from your precious crops.

 Turning the flowers into the ground at the end of the season helps kill pests like root-knot nematodes.

 Excellent all-around companion plant.
-Borage deters tomato hornworm and cabbage moths and does particularly well planted near eggplants.
+Borage deters tomato hornworm and cabbage moths and is well planted near eggplants.

 Borage is also very attractive to pollinators.
-Planting the flowers around your eggplant patch will help pollination and higher yields.
+Planting the flowers around your eggplant patch will help pollinate and increase yields.

 Fennel is an allelopathic plant that doesn’t have a lot of friends.
-Allelopathic plants release compounds into the soil, and it is those compounds inhibit or even kill nearby plants.
-So planting fennel next to your eggplant will guarantee stunted crops.
+Allelopathic plants release compounds into the soil, and those compounds inhibit or even kill nearby plants.
+So, planting fennel next to your eggplant will guarantee stunted crops.

-Corn is a heavy feeder, and you want to avoid planting any heavy feeding plants near your eggplants.
+Corn is a heavy feeder; avoid planting any heavy-feeding plants near your eggplants.
 Eggplants and corn will compete aggressively for any available nutrients in the soil.

 Corn is also a tall plant that will create shade near the eggplants.
 Eggplants require all the sun to produce mature fruit.
 As a result, the two plants will stunt each other’s growth.